Exhibits

 TWU Libraries hosts physical exhibits throughout the year and digital exhibits virtually.
 Exhibits and displays highlight student and faculty work, showcase special collections, promote library holdings, and engage and educate the Texas Woman’s community.

-If you are interested in collaborating with us on an exhibit, please contact Jennifer Morton-Riggs at jmortonriggs@twu.edu.
+If you are interested in collaborating with the Libraries on an exhibit, please contact Jennifer Morton-Riggs at jmortonriggs@twu.edu.

 Blagg-Huey Library- Denton